-CANCELING PLAYOUT
+CANCELLING PLAYOUT

-If you wish to cancel playout of a playlist-based or pre-recorded show while it is running, click on the show in the Calendar and select Cancel Current Show from the pop-up menu.
-Airtime will ask you if you are sure about this action in a dialog box, as it cannot be undone.
+If you wish to cancel playout of a show while it is running, click on the show in the Calendar and select Cancel Current Show from the pop-up menu.
+Airtime will ask you if you are sure about this action, as it cannot be undone.